 There are four Chinese characters ‘乾隆年製 Qianlong nian zhi (Made in the reign of Qianlong)’ on the bottom of the vase rendered in blue enamel as the reign mark.

-There are six in total known similar Qianlong garlic-head bottle vases painted in the ‘falangcai’ style in the world.
+There are five in total known similar Qianlong garlic-head bottle vases painted in the ‘falangcai’ style in the world.
 The Louvre vase and the vase in the collection of The Cleveland Museum of Art are adorned with birds and flowers, while the ones in the collection of Palace Museum, Beijing, in the National Museum, China, and in the National Palace Museum, Taipei, are decorated with Rococo-style flower scrolls.
 It seems that the Cleveland vase does not have gilding.